 The mental health resources for sexual assault survivors to check out

 RAINN (Rape, Abuse & Incest National Network) is the largest anti-sexual violence organization in the United States.
 It has a phone number that everyone can call: 800-656-4673.
 Additionally, RAINN has online chat hotline services for various people such as Spanish-speakers, military veterans, and male survivors.
 Wild Tree Psychotherapy, a psychological clinic in Minnesota, provides a holistic approach to treatment.
 This holistic approach focuses on mind-body health across the lifespan and the clinic also provides telemedicine mental health services for all ages as well.

 Real World Health Care is a nonprofit sponsored by the HealthWell Foundation.
 The nonprofit listed some recommendations from Mental Health First Aid on how to find the right therapist.
 PATH (Providing Access To Help) has a resource directory for sexual assault counseling.
 Furthermore, it allows people to refine search results depending on the zip code and/or city.
-Therapy Insider lists diverse resources and programs for teens, young adults, and other youth who are going through difficult times, especially those who went through child sexual abuse.
-For survivors who want to ease their symptoms of PTSD now, the SGB procedure allows survivors to find relief.
-The SGB (Stellate Ganglion Block) treatment reduces the nerve impulses and messages sent to the brain center.
+Therapy Insider lists diverse resources and programs for teens, young adults, and other youth who are going through difficult times.
+That also includes services for those who went through child sexual abuse.
+For survivors who want to ease their symptoms of PTSD now, the SGB (Stellate Ganglion Block) procedure allows survivors to find relief.
+The SGB PTSD treatment reduces the nerve impulses and messages sent to the brain center.
 The PTSD SGB treatment is one extraordinary procedure that survivors can consider checking out too.

 Understanding sexual assault